A few years ago, I got an excellent deal on a wonderful house, except for one thing—no bathtub. I'm a bath enthusiast! Here's my solution.

 I wrap the tub up in an old bedspread, and I find that it fits handily under a twin-sized day bed.

-The Perfect Solution for Me
+It's the Perfect Bath Solution for Me

 Adding a bathtub to my house would pretty much mean destroying the bathroom, and that's something I don't really want to do.
 I like the shower that came with the house, and I have come to like going for a regular swim a couple of times a month.
 Even so, there is nothing like being able to relax and unwind with a good, hot bath privately, at home.